Juliet Bawuah

 Juliet Bawuah is a Ghanaian sports journalist who has written for top media houses.
-She has interviewed FIFA President, Gianni Infantino as well as the former World Player of the Year and current Liberia President George Weah.
+She has interviewed FIFA President, Gianni Infantino as well as the former World Player of the Year and former Liberia President George Weah.
 She became well known as a result of her interview with Gianni Infantino, on the sidelines of a FIFA Summit in the North-Western African country, Mauritania.
 She also founded the Africa Women's Sports Summit, a program that brings together Africa's leading female sports names and aspiring ones.

 Education

-Bawuah graduated from the Ghana Institute of Journalism with a Bachelor of Arts degree in Journalism and Public Relations.
+After having her secondary education at Mawuko Girls Senior High School, Bawuah graduated from the Ghana Institute of Journalism with a Bachelor of Arts degree in Journalism and Public Relations.
 She also holds a Diploma in Communication Studies from the African University College of Communications.
 She is an alumna of Radio Netherlands Training Center in the Netherlands.
 In 2018, she got her Master's degree in International Public Relations and Global Communications at Cardiff University.

 Career

 Before she started working at TV3 in July 2013, she worked with Goal.com, CITI FM, the Globe Newspaper, Cafonline.com, Metro TV, and ETV.
 Prior to furthering her studies at Cardiff University, she worked with Euronews’ sister station Africanews based in Congo as the host of Football Planet and covered the 2017 AFCON tournament.
 She has appeared on BBC as well and contributes for the Turkish broadcaster TRT.

 She is the founder of Africa Women's Sports Summit, which was first hosted on 15 May 2019 in Accra.
 The Africa Women's Sports Summit is a gathering of Africa's leading female sports names and aspiring ones.

 She was appointed as a member of Women’s Premier League Super Cup’s Local Organizing Committee (LOC).

-She is currently the head of the Sports department at TV3.